s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

---- question 27 fill here ---

--s171198 was in charge of writing the python scripts for training, applying the pretrained models, adding the data to the Google Cloud and integrating dvc into the pipeline.
-As well as initialising the instances, and developinng the trained model.pth file for evaluation of the trained model.
+-s171198 wrote python scripts for training, applying the pretrained models, adding the data to the Google Cloud and integrating dvc.
+Initialised instances, developed the trained model.pth file for evaluation of the trained model.
 Setting up docker triggers for the cloud build and integrating the github workflow.

--s212711
+-s212781 setup the github repository and help coding with loading and setting up data.
+Complying with good coding practices by using black, pep8 and flake as well as code typing and documenting.
+Set up version control for the data and wrote configuration files for experiments with hydra.
+Also used W&B to log progress and hyperparameter optimization sweep.

+-s212488 complying with good coding practices by using black, pep8 and flake as well as code typing and documenting.
+Set up version control for the data and wrote configuration files for experiments with hydra.
+Also used W&B to log progress and hyperparameter optimization sweep.
+Helped with coding.

+-s212711 worked on unit testing and continuous integrations as well as trying to implement the 'deploy_model.py' which should predict the class of a new unseen image.

--s212383 worked with unit testing, caching and continous integration and setting up version control.
+-s212383 worked with unit testing, caching and continuous integration and setting up version control.
 He was responsible for the report and helped on coding.

--s212488

--s212781